 Aluminum Plant Facts

-The Aluminum Plant is scientifically known as Pilea Cadierei.
+The Aluminum Plant is scientifically known as Pilea cadierei.
 Pilea is the largest genus of flowering plants in the Urticaceae family.
-There are about 600 to 715 known species that fall under its category.
-Pilea Cadierei is among one of the more popular species grown indoors today.
+There are about 600 to 715 known species that fall under this category.
+Pilea cadierei is among one the more popular species grown indoors today.

 As mentioned before, the Aluminum Plant is mostly desired for its attractive leaves.
 Each individual leaf grows from the ground and branches out in an umbrella-like style.
 They are oval in shape, thin, and arranged in opposite pairs.
 In addition, their edges are slightly jagged and the top surface has four rows of raised metallic silver patches.